Battle of Korsakov: Preliminary moves

 Tsushima arrived at Hakodate, Japan, on Tsugaru Strait around sunset on 17 August 1904, and Chitose met her there at about 13:00 on 18 August.
 They received orders to patrol in the Sea of Japan off the western side of Tsugaru Strait until 08:00 on 19 August.
 If Novik did not appear by that time, they were to split up, with Chitose continuing to watch Tsugaru Strait while Tsushima steamed north to investigate La Perouse Strait.
 When there was no sign of Novik, they duly parted company as ordered.

 About an hour after Tsushima headed north, word arrived that Novik had passed through Friza Strait between Uruppu and Etorofu in the Kurile Islands and entered the Sea of Okhotsk.
 The Japanese surmised that Novik intended to pass through La Perouse Strait on her way to Vladivostok and would have to coal at Korsakov on the south coast of Sakhalin Island, and they ordered Chitose to join Tsushima in La Perouse Strait.
 Tsushima began searching the strait around 08:00 on 20 August 1904, and Chitose joined her at around 10:00.
 With no sign of Novik, the commanding officer of Chitose ordered Tsushima to steam into Aniva Bay and see if Novik was at Korsakov.

 Novik had steamed at economical speed during her voyage east of Japan, but the Japanese were correct that she nonetheless required a coaling stop at Korsakov before she could proceed to Vladivostok.
-She arrived at Korsakov at sunrise on 20 August 1904, her commanding officer intending to take on coal and water before steaming through La Perouse Strait under the cover of darkness during the night of 20–21 August.
+She arrived at Korsakov at sunrise on 20 August 1904, Schultz intending to take on coal and water before steaming through La Perouse Strait under the cover of darkness during the night of 20–21 August.
 During the day, however, Novik′s wireless detected signs of nearby Japanese wireless activity, and during the afternoon, Novik′s crew sighted Tsushima′s smoke.
-Fearing he could be trapped at Korsakov, Novik′s commanding officer decided during the early afternoon of 20 August to revise his plans, suspend coaling, and depart immediately for Vladivostok via La Perouse Strait.
+Fearing he could be trapped at Korsakov, Schultz decided during the early afternoon of 20 August to revise his plans, suspend coaling, and depart immediately for Vladivostok via La Perouse Strait.